-Significant and unreasonable degradation of groundwater quality is the degradation of water qual-1045 ity that would impair beneficial uses of groundwater within the Basin or result in failure to comply 1046 with groundwater regulatory thresholds.
-Degraded groundwater guality is considered an unde-1047 sirable result if concentrations of COCs exceed defined maximum thresholds or if a significant 1048 trend of groundwater quality degradation is observed for the identified COCs.
-Groundwater quality 1049 changes that occur independent of SGMA activities do not constitute an undesirable result.
-Based 1050 on the State's 1968 Antidegradation Policy, water quality degradation that is not consistent with 1051 the provisions of Resolution No. 68-16 is degradation that is determined to be significant and un-1052 reasonable.
-NCRWQCB and the State Water Board are the two entities that determine if water 1053 quality degradation is inconsistent with Resolution No. 68-16.
-1054
+Significant and unreasonable degradation of groundwater quality is the degradation of water quality that would impair beneficial uses of groundwater within the Basin or result in failure to comply with groundwater regulatory thresholds.
+Degraded groundwater quality is considered an undesirable result if concentrations of COCs exceed defined maximum thresholds or if a significant trend of groundwater quality degradation is observed for the identified COCs.
+Groundwater quality changes that occur independent of SGMA activities do not constitute an undesirable result.
+Based on the State's 1968 Antidegradation Policy , water quality degradation that is not consistent with the provisions of Resolution No. 68-16 is degradation that is determined to be significant and unreasonable.
+NCRWQCB and the State Water Board are the two entities that determine if water quality degradation is inconsistent with Resolution No. 68-16.

-For purposes of quantifying and evaluating the occurrence on an undesirable result, the concentra-1055 tion data are aggregated by statistical analysis to obtain spatial distributions and temporal trends.
-1056 Specifically, statistical analysis is performed to determine the ten-year linear trend in concentra-1057 tion at each well.
-The linear ten-year trend is expressed unitless as percent relative concentration 1058 change per year.
-From the cumulative distribution of all ten-year trends observed across the mon-1059 itoring network, the 75th percentile, $trend75{10year}$, is obtained.
-Similarly, the moving two-year 1060 average concentrations are computed at each well, and from their cumulative distribution the 75th 1061 percentile, $conc75{2uear}$, is obtained.
-Concentrations are expressed in their respective concentra-1062 tion units (ug/L, mg/L, or micromhos).
-For purposes of this GSP, a "water quality value" is defined 1063 by combining the measures of trend and concentration.
-1064
+For purposes of quantifying and evaluating the occurrence of an undesirable result, the concentration data are aggregated by statistical analysis to obtain spatial distributions and temporal trends.
+Specifically, statistical analysis is performed to determine the ten-year linear trend in concentration at each well.
+This trend is expressed unitless as percent relative concentration change per year.
+From the cumulative distribution of all ten-year trends observed across the monitoring network, the 75th percentile, $trend75{10year}$ , is obtained.
+Similarly, the moving two-year average concentrations are computed at each well, and from their cumulative distribution the 75th percentile, $conc75{2year}$ , is obtained.
+Concentrations are expressed in their respective concentration units (μg/L, mg/L, or micromhos).
+For purposes of this GSP, a "water quality value" is defined by combining the measures of trend and concentration.

-Water quality value = $$Maximum[(+15\%-trend75{10uear}), (conc75{2uear}-MT)]$$
+$$Water\ quality\ value = Maximum(trend 75{10year} - 15\%,\ conc 75{2year} - MT)$$

-1065 The undesirable result is quantitatively defined as:
+The undesirable result is quantitatively defined as:

-Water quality value > 0
+Water quality value $$is > 0$$

 This quantitative measure assures that water quality remains constant and does not increase by more than 15% per year, on average over ten years, in more than 25% of wells in the monitoring network.
-It also assures that water quality does not exceed maximum thresholds for concentration, MT, in more than 25% of wells in the monitoring network.
+Mathematically this can be expressed by the following equation: